arashnm80/arashnm80.github.io/handbook.md

 ### Multitask

 ### Shame
-Am I ashamed because I'm not who I want to be or I'm not who society says I have to be?
+Am I ashamed because I'm not who I want to be or because I'm not who society says I have to be?

 ### Don't be sorry, be better
 [Telegram](https://t.me/Arashnm80_Persian/697)